GiacomoPope/HyperellipticCurves/README.md

 ### Hyperelliptic Curves

-- Write a constructor function which picks an appropriate `HyperellipticSmothModel_*` class determined by the base ring of the defining polynomials
+- Write a constructor function which picks an appropriate `HyperellipticSmoothModel_*` class determined by the base ring of the defining polynomials
 - Rewrite the `Hyperelliptic_generic` class as
   `HyperellipticSmoothModel_generic`